The future of VRM: partnering with CVE issuers.

 Where the gap remains

-- No per-asset-type scoring at the source.
-CVSS 4.0's Environmental metrics can produce different scores per asset, but require manual per-CVE customization by each organization.
-In practice, very few teams use them because it does not scale.
+Per-asset scoring: CVSS 4.0's Environmental metrics can produce different scores per asset, but require manual per-CVE customization by each organization.
+In practice, very few teams use them.

 CVSS 4.0 and VRM are complementary